 The Formal Review is a multi-step process characterized by four main stages: Launch, Initial Inquiry, Follow-Up Inquiry, and Determination.
 Over the course of these stages, each sponsoring organization has multiple opportunities to tell its story – providing initial evidence as well as follow-up examples and context.
 Each Formal Review is led by a team consisting of a minimum of one DESE staff member and a group of external reviewers from both educator preparation and PK-12 schools/districts.

-The table below outlines the high-level steps included in each stage of the process. organization, Additional details about each step and supporting resources for organizations undergoing review are available within the program approval toolkit for Formal Review.
+The table below outlines the high-level steps included in each stage of the process.
+The timing for each step is differentiated based on the size of the sponsoring organization, which is determined based on the number of completers and approved programs under review.
+Additional details about each step and supporting resources for organizations undergoing review are available within the program approval toolkit for Formal Review.
 Between cohorts, DESE solicits feedback, and makes shifts to the Formal Review toolkit as needed to ensure the process is effective, efficient, consistent, and equity-driven.